-I am writing this on September 11.
+I am writing this on September 11, 2019.
 I was born exactly 50 years and 11 days before that dreadful day in 2001.
-This 50-year Jubilee connection is just one of many reasons that 9/11 has especially deep meanings for me.
+This 50-year marker (the same length as God’s sacred calendar grouping) is just one of many reasons that 9/11 has especially deep meanings for me.

 It has been 18 years since the heart-breaking tragedy, when terrorists attacked our country, killing 3000 people, injuring over 6000, and inflicting massive physical damage.